German Youth Movement: Bündische Jugend

 After the First World War, the leaders returned disillusioned from the war.
 The same was true for leaders of German Scouting.
 So both movements started to influence each other heavily in Germany.
 From the Wandervogel came a stronger culture of hiking, adventure, bigger tours to farther places, romanticism and a younger leadership structure.
 Scouting brought uniforms, flags, more organisation, more camps and a clearer, more rational ideology.
 There was also an educationalist influence from Gustav Wyneken.

 Together, this led to the emergence of the Bündische Jugend, a movement of many different youth associations.
 There were Wandervogel groups, Scouting associations and others, all of which mixed the elements described above with new ingredients.
 New styles and groups developed.
-A new tent form, the kohte, was introduced by Eberhard Kobel (aka "tusk").
+A new tent form, the kohte, was introduced by Eberhard Koebel (aka "tusk").
 Together with Koebel's interpretation of the yurt this type of tent is still the typical black tent used by German scouts on international scout camps to this day.
 The Deutsche Freischar and then the Jungenschaft was founded.

 Nazi Germany

 In the German Youth Movement one can find all the different reactions of German society as a whole to the rise of the Nazis.
-Many welcomed it as a liberation movement to break free of the perceived injustice of the Treaty of Versailles and make Germany great again.
+Many welcomed it as a liberation movement to break free of the injustice of the Treaty of Versailles and to see Germany thrive once again.
 The notion of a 'Volksgemeinschaft', a people's community, was also popular.
 On the other hand, there were also many in the German Youth Movement who saw their associations as an elite superior to the more primitive Nazis.
 Some groups were genuinely democratic, or even left wing.
 Many more, even some of those who tended to the right, still wanted to carry on their independent work and existence as organisations.
 This led inescapably to a confrontation with the Nazi state, since the Nazi state did not allow any youth groups separate from the Hitler Youth, which itself adopted many of the outer forms of the Bündische Jugend after 1933.
 The groups remaining outside the Hitler Youth were outlawed and pursued, while some of them (e.g., the Edelweiss Pirates) tried to carry on.

 One thing which might have been different from other sections of German society is the following: The Youth Movement was very idealistic, romantic and moral.
 Therefore, its members tended to take greater risks in following and acting upon their beliefs and persuasions.
 This might be the reason why one can find significant members of the Youth Movement on both sides, among the Nazis and among the Widerstand.

 Examples for this are the following: Adolf Eichmann was one of their members from 1930 to 1931.
 Hans Scholl was a member of the Jungenschaft, an especially independent-minded association of the Bündische Jugend.
 Claus von Stauffenberg was a member of the Scout association of the Neupfadfinder, also an association of the Bündische Jugend.